Codium-ai/AlphaCodium/README.md

 **Q: Is this work "realistic" in terms of the number of LLM calls?** <br><br>
 **A:** In comparison to AlphaCode, we do four orders of magnitude (!) fewer [calls](./pics/computational_effort.png) (per solution AlphaCodium does 15-20 calls).
 Yet we acknowledge that for some applications, this may still be too much, and more optimizations are needed.
-Yet we believe that many of the ideas and principles we acquired in this work are broadly applicable, even when the number of calls is further limited.
+We however believe that many of the ideas and principles we acquired in this work are broadly applicable, even when the number of calls is further limited.

 ## Broader Applicability
 While this work presents results on CodeContests dataset, we believe that it has a broader applicability.